ROMEKANA/DrawGame-onWeb/README.md

 npm start
 ```

-The server serves the static files in `public/` on http://localhost:3000
+The server serves the static files in `public/` and listens for
-and listens for WebSocket connections on `ws://localhost:8080`.
+WebSocket connections on the same port.
+By default this is
+`http://localhost:3000` (or the value of the `PORT` environment
+variable).
+The WebSocket URL will therefore be `ws://localhost:3000`
+when running locally.

 Open your browser at `http://localhost:3000` to play.
 Enter a player name
 and room ID to join a room.
 The first player can create a room and start